pySTEPS/pysteps/doc/source/developer_guide/importers_plugins.rst

 https://github.com/aperezhortal/cookiecutter-pysteps-plugin
 .

-The first step is two install the latest version of `Cookiecutter`_ using, for example::
+The first step is to install the latest version of `Cookiecutter`_ using, for example::

     pip install -U cookiecutter